Vincent-Millane/cname-cloaking/README.md

 I found a cool Privacy Badger extension <http://privacybadger.org> that doesn't block ads but all cnames and other vicious trackers.

 To block advertising Adguard is stable.
-It is not permanently disabled on Chinese phones (ex: Huawei and others).
+In the advanced settings, there is a watchdog option to restart Adguard.
+This is very useful if you find that Android regularly disables Adguard.
+It's an admission that this software is powerful.

+It is available for Android, IOS, Linux, Mac, Windows and Android TV and as an extension for browsers.

 Adguard works on IOS and MacOs <https://adguard.com/fr/welcome.html>
+.